ASHLEE HUNT LCSW, Eating Disorder & Anxiety Therapist for Women in Salt Lake City, Utah (Online)

 • Center for Change, an inpatient eating disorder hospital, where I worked with adolescent and adult women at all levels of care.

 I’m also trained in EMDR (Eye Movement Desensitization and Reprocessing), which I believe is a powerful tool for trauma work and healing.
-(If you’re curious, you can learn more about it through EMDRIA.)
+I’m currently earning my Certified Eating Disorder Specialist (CEDS) credential through the International Association of Eating Disorders Professionals (IAEDP).

 Yes, I know you’ll probably read through this site 10–15 times before reaching out.
 That’s okay.
 I’d do the same thing.
 When you’re ready, I’ll be here.
 I’m committed to helping you get better and move toward the life you’ve been wanting.